 Incident Response

-At Checkdone IT, we believe that the true measure of cybersecurity strength lies not in preventing every incident — but in how quickly and effectively we respond when things go wrong.
-Our Incident Response (IR) capability ensures that we can identify, contain and recover from cyber threats with minimal impact on operations, reputation and trust.
+At Checkdone IT, we believe that the true measure of cybersecurity strength is not in preventing every incident – but in how quickly and effectively you respond when things go wrong.
+Strong Incident Response (IR) capabilities ensure that you can identify, contain and recover from cyber threats with minimal impact on operations, reputation and trust.

 Cyber incidents can range from phishing attacks and malware infections to unauthorised access, insider threats or large-scale breaches.
-No matter the source, our goal is the same: respond fast, contain the risk, and learn from it to improve future resilience.
+Whatever the source, your goal should be the same: respond quickly, contain the risk, and learn from it to improve future resilience.

 Structured and Proactive

-Our approach is based on a structured, six-phase response model, ensuring consistency, accountability and clarity throughout the incident lifecycle:
+An IR approach is based on a structured six-phase response model that ensures consistency, accountability and clarity throughout the incident lifecycle:

 1. Preparation – Building playbooks, assigning roles, and ensuring tools, training and communication channels are ready